 American Girl has a history mystery series for girls who are a little beyond the traditional American Girl series.
 Some of the books can have an eerie feel to them (as in they get the feeling they’re being watched, etc.), but things turn out well in the end.

 This book was hard to read at times because of the subject matter but I would highly recommend it for middle schoolers.
 I learned about life after the Civil War, how the KKK formed after the war, and how the Klan’s terrorism finally declined.
-It’s a well-written read on a relevant topic today.
+It’s a well-written read on a relevant topic today but is recommended for grades 7+ because of the subject matter.
 Grab the book study at my store or on Teachers Pay Teachers.